softwaremill/odelay/README.md

 # odelay

-A small set of primatives supporting delayed reactions
+A small set of primatives supporting delayed reactions.

 ## usage